solana-foundation/developer-content/content/courses/mobile/mwa-deep-dive.md

 - Wallets are just wrappers around a keypair, but they're essential for secure key management
 - Mobile and Web dApps handle their wallet-app connection differently
-- MWA handles all of its wallet interaction within the `transact` function
+- MWA handles all of its wallet interaction by wrapping all the wallet's functionalities within the `transact` function for easier intergration.
 - Solana Mobile's `walletlib` does the heavy lifting for surfacing wallet requests to wallet apps